software-mansion/setup-ci/readme.md

 ## 🤔 Why?

-React Native CI CLI is ment to simplify CI/CD setup in your React Native project.
+React Native CI CLI is meant to simplify CI/CD setup in your React Native project.

 ## 📖 Usage